Primary Teacher Training (fee funded and School Direct/salaried)

 An alternative agency is A*Star Teachers (020 7272 7070)

-Before starting the course, you will need to have sufficient experience of being in a Primary school; to ensure that you have sufficient understanding of the profession you are applying to join and what Primary Teaching and classroom environments are like.
-In all cases, experience of a range of different schools and Primary age groups (Key Stage 1 and 2) are beneficial.
-It is an opportunity for you to ensure that this is the correct career path for you and, if completed before applying, will also provide valuable experience that will help to strengthen your application and at interview.
+Before starting the course, we would encourage you to gain some work experience of being in a Primary school; to ensure that you have sufficient understanding of the profession you are applying to join and what Primary Teaching and classroom environments are like.
+Experiencing a range of different schools and Primary age groups (Key Stage 1 and 2) would be beneficial.
+It is an opportunity for you to ensure that this is the correct career path for you and, if completed before applying, will also provide valuable experience which could be discussed in your application and at interview.
 However, work experience is not a compulsory requirement.
 At interview there would be an assessment of your suitability to train to teach.

-The more classroom experience you gain, the better prepared you will be for the recruitment process as well as the training programme.
+The more classroom experience you gain, the better prepared you will be for the training programme.
 You can contact any Primary School to request opportunities to visit and help in class as well as our own partner schools.